ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 {: troubleshoot}
 {: support}

-Information about a block storage volume or volumes can't be retrieved for a region.
+Information about a Block Storage volume or volumes can't be retrieved for a region.
 {: tsSymptoms}

 Any of the following causes might apply: